mehrabha/BigDataProject1/README.md

 # BigDataProject1
-Modeling of medical database. (python,mongodb,neo4j)
+Modeling of medical database.
+Using python, mongodb and neo4j.